 Craving some classic comfort food with simple steps and even simpler ingredients?
-Our mini vegan pot pies are the perfect treat for your plant-based belly.
+A mini vegan vegetable pot pie is the perfect treat for your plant-based belly.
 The light, flaky pastry is stuffed full of flavorful veggies and smothered in a rich, creamy gravy.
 You’ll wonder, “How can this possibly be vegan?”
 Even after sinking your teeth into this satisfyingly savory snack, you won’t believe how close this perfect little pot pie is to the original.
 This recipe can be made for any time of day, any time of year, whenever your craving strikes.

 First step: gather your ingredients!
 Scour your pantry for the essentials: flour, oil, onion, water and vegetable bouillon—and, if you’re lucky, you’ll already have a handy canister of crescent rolls in the refrigerator.
 Snag a bag of frozen vegetables (your choice!) out of the freezer and you’re good to go.